sufianrhazi/gooey/README.md

 function collection<T>(items: T[], debugName?: string | undefined): Collection<T>
 ```

 Create a collection initially populated with `items`.
 Avoid mutating `items` after creating a collection.
+The optional
+`debugName` is only used for diagnostic purposes.

 Note: `mapView`, `filterView`, and `flatMapView` return `View` types, which are like read-only collections.

+Note: Additional methods that live on `Array.prototype` that may not be listed in the above are present on `Collection`
+objects, and will behave correctly.

 ##### `Collection<T>.reject(callbackFn)`